braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/integration.md

 3. Export it as a `.p12` file and use a temporary, unsecure password (you will need this password when uploading your certificate to Braze).
 4. Navigate to **Manage Settings > Settings** in the dashboard and upload your production certificate under **Apple Push Certificate**.

 >  You can upload either your development or production push certificates to the dashboard for your distribution provisioning profile apps, but you can only have one active at a time.
-If you wish to do repeated testing of push notifications once your app goes live in the App Store, we recommend setting up a separate app group or app for the development version of your app.
+If you wish to do repeated testing of push notifications once your app goes live in the App Store, we recommend setting up a separate workspace or app for the development version of your app.

 {% endtab %}
 {% endtabs %}